nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting a class: `deletec`

-Deletes a class from classMATE
+Deletes a class from ClassMATE

 Format: `deletec INDEX`